Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 I'd successfully identified that we were talking about function types, but my journey was far from over.
 It was only after writing the entirety of this blog post that I felt like I had a good grasp on what was really being discussed.

-We are, very simply talking about where one function type can be assigned to another.
+We are, very simply, talking about where one function type can be assigned to another.

 {{< highlight typescript >}}
 class SuperType {